Kshitij-Banerjee/Blog/_posts/2016-12-18-GeoSpatial-Matching-Application-1.markdown

 color: 4c7aa9
 ---

 * I've been super curious on the internals and workings of geo spatial applications and the impact that they create.
-Here are my findings and rumblings on that topic
+Scribbles on the same.

 * I personally love it when apps can give me a realtime update of the status of my order / ride on a map.
 It's just honest and true about the state of affairs and you have a clear picture of what's happening.
   I hence personally like such apps and tend to use them.